EarthZetaOrg/ai-trading-bot/docs/developer.md

 # Development Help

-This page is intended for developers of FreqTrade, people who want to contribute to the FreqTrade codebase or documentation, or people who want to understand the source code of the application they're running.
+This page is intended for developers of earthzetaorg, people who want to contribute to the earthzetaorg codebase or documentation, or people who want to understand the source code of the application they're running.

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
-We [track issues](https://github.com/freqtrade/freqtrade/issues) on [GitHub](https://github.com) and also have a dev channel in [slack](https://join.slack.com/t/highfrequencybot/shared_invite/enQtNjU5ODcwNjI1MDU3LWEyODBiNzkzNzcyNzU0MWYyYzE5NjIyOTQxMzBmMGUxOTIzM2YyN2Y4NWY1YTEwZDgwYTRmMzE2NmM5ZmY2MTg) where you can ask questions.
+We [track issues](https://github.com/earthzetaorg/earthzetaorg/issues) on [GitHub](https://github.com) and also have a dev channel in [slack](https://join.slack.com/t/highfrequencybot/shared_invite/enQtNjU5ODcwNjI1MDU3LWEyODBiNzkzNzcyNzU0MWYyYzE5NjIyOTQxMzBmMGUxOTIzM2YyN2Y4NWY1YTEwZDgwYTRmMzE2NmM5ZmY2MTg) where you can ask questions.

 ## Documentation

-Documentation is available at [https://freqtrade.io](https://www.freqtrade.io/) and needs to be provided with every new feature PR.
+Documentation is available at [https://earthzetaorg.io](https://www.earthzetaorg.io/) and needs to be provided with every new feature PR.

 Special fields for the documentation (like Note boxes, ...) can be found [here](https://squidfunk.github.io/mkdocs-material/extensions/admonition/).